 Enable employee self-service

-When employees can find answers quickly without submitting tickets, HR saves time and employees feel more empowered.
+When employees find answers quickly without submitting tickets, HR saves time and employees feel more empowered.

-Example: Maria from operations needed clarity on the company’s bereavement leave policy after a family emergency.
-Instead of waiting for HR’s email response during a stressful time, she searched ‘family leave’ and immediately found the complete policy, required documentation, and manager notification process.
+A teammate in operations needs clarity on the bereavement leave policy after a family emergency.
+Instead of waiting for HR’s email during a stressful time, they search “family leave” and find the complete policy, required documentation, and manager notification process in seconds.

-A Paychex survey confirms this trend: 73% of workers now expect self-service HR options from their employers.
+A Paychex survey confirms the trend: 73% of workers expect self-service HR options from their employers.

 Reduce HR workload and repetition